KHEngineering/RoboRio/vision/cameratest.md

 To truely get an accurate account of performance, these overhead processing times will need to be accounted for as well.
 All of the above will increase your effective processing time and reduce acutal FPS your device can process.

+Lag

+When processing a streaming video, you must read every frame to get to the next.
+Lag occurs when you are no longer processing the latest image, but instead an intermediate frame.
+This occurs when your processing time takes longer then the time delta between frames.

+For example: Let's assume that your camera is configured to produce images at a rate of 10 frames per second.
+That means that every 100ms a new image will be generated.

+If the time to dowload the image and process it is less than 100ms, then you will be processing images in real-time without any lag.
+However, if it takes more than 100ms to process a frame, such that new frames are generated while you are still processing the old one, then you will experience lag.
+The goal is to ensure that our processing loop executed before the next frame is generated.

+However, lagging 1 or 2 frames behind the real time image is probably un-noticable for any FRC application.
+The danger is that you want to make sure any lag occurs infrequently, and doesn't compound itself.
+A compound situation is when every loop iteration, you take 1 or more frames to process the current frame.
+This means that as you are processing the current frame, one or more new frames are generated.
+This inturn causes all new frames to be buffered.
+Eventually, after enough time has passed, you could be processing a frame that is multiple seconds behind real-time, and that is a problem.
+The solution here is to turn down the frame rate of your camera to allow the processing thread to catch up.

 ## 1.2 Test Objectives:
 In this test we will be focusing on 3 test scenarios: